10+ Festive Thanksgiving Ham Recipes

 Brown Sugar-Bourbon-Glazed Ham

-Choose a bone-in half-ham brined with natural juices.
+It’s hardly the holidays without a ham, and with a deliciously sweet glaze (made with whole cloves, brown sugar, brown mustard, cola, and bourbon), this one delivers big on festive flavor.
+For this bourbony brown sugar glazed ham recipe, choose a bone-in half-ham, brined with natural juices.
 Leaving a thin layer of fat after trimming amps up the flavor and keeps the meat moist.

 Gingersnap-Crusted Ham with Apricot-Mustard Sauce